HoLaw77/CI-portfolio-project-3-testing/README.md

 <h1>How it works?</h1>

-<p>The survey can be structured into four main parts: survey input, validate survey, update worksheet, and survey result.</p>
+<p>The survey can be structured into three main parts: survey input, update worksheet, and survey result.</p>

 <h2>Survey Input</h2>